 In 2022, the Minnesota Legislature provided funding to the MDA through the Legislative-Citizen Commission on Minnesota Resources (LCCMR) for grants to organizations in Minnesota to develop enterprises, supply chains, and markets for continuous living cover (CLC) crops and cropping systems in the early stage of commercial development.
 This includes, but not limited to, regenerative poultry silvopasture systems, Kernza® perennial grain, winter camelina, and elderberry.

-Unused funds may be included in a second RFP in the spring of 2024.
+Unused funds may be included in a second RFP in June 2024.

 LCCMR Approved Project Work Plan